Arterial Assisted Stretching

 Carotid artery relaxation allowed return of the neck’s full ranges of motion.

-A gentle tug for a very short period of time on the left carotid artery, pulling away from the brain and toward the heart, released tension in the arteries in the brain, thereby relaxing the left carotid artery.
-Once this artery was relaxed, tension in the neck was significantly reduced.
+A gentle tug for a very short period of time on the left carotid artery—pulling away from the brain and toward the heart—released tension in the arteries in the brain, thereby relaxing the left carotid artery.
+Once this artery was relaxed, tension and pain in the neck were completely resolved.

 WOW!